jbcodeforce/shift_left_utils/docs/pipeline_mgr.md

 ???- info "Step to demonstrate a sink table deployment"
     * Remove any older logs with `rm ~/.shift_left/logs/*.log*`
-    * Be sure `config.yaml` has the good parameters in particular the flink and Confluent cloud access keys,secrets, a default compute_pool_id and the logging level.
+    * Be sure `config.yaml` has the good parameters in particular the flink and Confluent cloud access API keys, secrets, a default compute_pool_id and the appropriate logging level.
-    * Defines the PIPELINES and CONFIG_FILE environement variables
+    * Defines the PIPELINES and CONFIG_FILE environment variables
     * Ensure the table inventory is up to date, if not run `shift_left table build-inventory $PIPELINES`
     * If for any reason, the pipeline definitions for the given pipeline needs to be recreated, run: `shift_left pipeline build-metadata fct_order $PIPELINES`
     * Verify a report works on the fact table: `shift_left pipeline report fct_order $PIPELINES`.